 The sixth generation of his family to make his home in northeast Mississippi, Melvin joined WTVA 9 News in 1989.

 Born in Memphis, Tennessee, Melvin grew up in DeSoto County.

 After graduating from Harding Academy in Memphis, he attended Northwest Mississippi Junior College in Senatobia, where he began his broadcast career with WNJC-FM.

 While at NWJC, Melvin worked as an on-air personality and color commentator for Ranger football, basketball and baseball broadcasts.

-He left WNJC to attend school at the University of Southern Mississippi, where he graduated with a Bachelor of Arts in Radio, Television and Film.
+He left NWJC to attend the University of Southern Mississippi where he graduated with a Bachelor of Arts in Radio, Television and Film.

 Melvin's hobbies are cooking, following the NFL, movies and music.

 He is an avid fan of the New Orleans Saints and the USM Golden Eagles.

 He is also a history and trivia buff.

 He makes his home in Tupelo with his wife, Tracym and his children, Mandy and Cole.